Allan variance: Other estimators

 Further developments have produced improved estimation methods for the same stability measure, the variance/deviation of frequency, but these are known by separate names such as the Hadamard variance, modified Hadamard variance, the total variance, modified total variance and the Theo variance.
 These distinguish themselves in better use of statistics for improved confidence bounds or ability to handle linear frequency drift.

 Confidence intervals and equivalent degrees of freedom

 Statistical estimators will calculate an estimated value on the sample series used.
 The estimates may deviate from the true value and the range of values which for some probability will contain the true value is referred to as the confidence interval.
 The confidence interval depends on the number of observations in the sample series, the dominant noise type, and the estimator being used.
 The width is also dependent on the statistical certainty for which the confidence interval values forms a bounded range, thus the statistical certainty that the true value is within that range of values.
 For variable-τ estimators, the τ0 multiple n is also a variable.

 Confidence interval

-The confidence interval can be established using chi-squared distribution by using the distribution of the sample variance:
+The confidence interval can be established using chi-squared distribution with df degrees of freedom by using the distribution of the sample variance: